hassaan4584/Swiftjective-C/_posts/2020-2-05-Master-Detail-Styling.md

 But as someone who took five years to release an app, I figured another shot of feature creep wouldn't hurt 🤠.

-I quickly tested out using `.secondaryBackground` for the master view - while keeping the detail view with `.primaryBackground`.
+After looking at Xcode's default master-detail view template (which has no accordances for this kind of thing), I quickly tested things out using `.secondaryBackground` for the master view - while keeping the detail view with `.primaryBackground`.
 This is similar to what Mail and Reminders do.

 > If you aren't using SwiftUI and want this process to be forty times less painless - trying using the helpful utility app [Adaptivity][1] to quickly reference colors.